Johnny the Horse

+Content

 Carl Smyth explained that "The song Johnny the Horse was inspired by a couple of tramps who I used to see often sitting and drinking cheap booze on a wall locally.
 One day one of them was crying and, after asking him what was the problem, he told me that his friend had been beaten and killed whilst trying to sleep in an empty building.
 The name is the kind of tag that Scots or Irish might give to a strong drinking hard man type."
 Another quote states that "...it's funny how people's lives can unravel y'know.
 So that's what it's about.
 Who remembers them, they've had a life and then sort of fall between the cracks."

 Although bonus track "You're Wonderful" is listed as a remix, this is the only version of the song to be released.

 There is also a 'radio edit' of the single, where the line "Johnny the Horse was kicked to death, he died for entertainment" is replaced by the line "Johnny the Horse, who passed this way, he died for entertainment ".
 This radio edit also appeared on the 2010 reissue of "Wonderful".